soandrade6/programming-challenges/README.md

-This space is dedicated to the practice of competitive programming.
-In this repository you will find my solution implementations for various Codeforces problems.
+This space is dedicated to practicing programming challenges.
+In this repository you will find my solution implementations for various Codeforces and Hackerrank issues.
  <!--
 Additionally, the exercises are categorized based on difficulty levels from Codeforces:
 * Easy: Beginner-friendly problems to grasp fundamental concepts.